OSHA Safety Management Plan

 Here are some actions to consider:

 - Make sure employees are trained on every potential hazard that they could be exposed to and how to protect themselves.
-Then verify that they really understand what they were taught.
+Then verify that they understand what they were taught.

 - Train supervisors to understand all the hazards faced by employees and how to reinforce training with quick reminders and refreshers, or with disciplinary action if necessary.